-Breast Implant Deflation
+Breast Implant Deflation - Overview

 First of all, there is no need to panic.
 A deflated saline implant is not dangerous – it just looks odd – to have one full breast and one deflated implant.
-A hard breast capsule, has usually come on gradually over months or years.
+A hard breast capsule usually comes on gradually over months or years.
 A deflated implant is usually replaced with either a saline or a silicone breast implant.

 The surgical time will vary depending on how easy it is to remove the capsule.
-Mosts patients should be able to return to work in 5-7 days.
-When you can return to exercising can vary from 1-4 weeks and will be discussed with you after your surgery.
+Generally patients should be able to return to work in 3-5 days.
+You can begin to exercise from between 1-2 weeks.
+This will however be discussed with you after your surgery.

 Dr. Berman offered three options with no upsell pressure during consultation.
 Dr. Berman quickly identified the middle option, in terms of cost and recovery time, as the best for what I was looking to do - get rid of implants while retaining buoyancy.
 The explant and lateral lift went smoothly and I got exactly what I wanted!